-- The 5% or 4.5% you contribute on your earnings in excess of the Social Security wage base does not reduce your limit for making 403(b) SRA contributions because you are required to participate in the plan.
+- The 5% you contribute on your earnings in excess of the Social Security wage base does not reduce your limit for making 403(b) SRA contributions because you are required to participate in the plan.
 This allows you to contribute more to the SRA than if you were a voluntary or non-compulsory participant.

 Changes to Your Paystub

-Changes to Your TIAA-CREF and Fidelity Statements
+Changes to Your TIAA and or Fidelity Statements